 Steps to Recovering from Religious Conditioning.

-3. Educate yourself about the adverse impacts of religion on mental health.
-In health related therapy this is called psycho-education.
+- Educate yourself about the adverse impacts of religion on mental health.
+In health related therapy, we call this ‘Psycho-education’.
 Learning about religious trauma, the impact of cults and abusive churches, and the psychology of belief, can help you to understand your experiences and begin to heal.

-4. Identify and challenge harmful beliefs instilled by the religious community or cult.
-Deconstructing this dogma, and understanding how it was used to manipulate you, can be part of the journey of therapy.
+- Identify and challenge harmful beliefs instilled by the religious community or cult.
+You can deconstruct this dogma, and understand how the cult or church used it to manipulate you, as part of your journey of therapy.

 Encouragement is a significant aspect of the therapeutic relationship when recovering from religious trauma.
 If you have have lost belief in your own capacity, and are suffering from a poor relationship with yourself, encouragement to take new steps and experiment with new ways of relating to yourself can assist to rebuild your self-confidence.